utah-cs4470-sp23/class/hw2/README.md

 Each token prints its name and its contents, except for `NEWLINE` and `END_OF_FILE` tokens.
 Since your code will be auto-graded, you must match this output format exactly.
+Make sure not to add an extra space or newline after the `NEWLINE` and `END_OF_FILE` tokens; that is, print those tokens as `"NEWLINE"`, not `"NEWLINE "`.

 **Important note:** You should not try to enforce tricky properties, such as integers or float values being out of range, in your lexer.